The events that took place in 2020 – 2021 remind the concept of a science fiction movie.

 A deadly virus escaped from a town in China, infecting hundreds of thousands and causing a pandemic with people falling dead everywhere.

-All businesses, big or small, closed their doors to the public and most people were obligated to stay at home for prolonged periods to protect themselves and their families from the deadly covid-19.
+All businesses, big or small, closed their doors to the public and most people were obligated to stay at home for prolonged periods to protect themselves and their families from the deadly Coronavirus.

 One very common theme during long stay-at-home periods like the quarantine is weight gain and binge eating.

-The last thing someone interested in weight-loss should do is to stockpile his/her kitchen (or basement) with tons of ultra-processed, nutrient-void junk.
+Truth is, the last thing someone interested in weight-loss should do is to stockpile his/her kitchen with tons of ultra-processed, nutrient-void junk foods.

-Having a constant seductive afterthought that delicious snacks are hiding somewhere in the house can make your weight maintenance quest extremely difficult.
+Having a constant seductive afterthought that delicious snacks are hiding somewhere in our house can make our weight maintenance quest extremely difficult.

-Thankfully, no matter how many quarantines are ahead of us, there are some simple yet powerful tips you can implement that can help you maintain or even lose weight:
+Thankfully, no matter how many quarantines are ahead of us, there are some simple yet powerful tips we can implement that can help us maintain or even lose weight:

 1. Prolonged Daily Fasting